Meekah’s Kitchen

 Why You'll Love This Recipe

-• Made with simple, everyday ingredients
+• Made with simple, pantry-friendly ingredients

 Tools You'll Need

-• Large skillet or Dutch oven
+• Large pot or Dutch oven

 • Sharp knife and cutting board